Linyxus/capture-calculus.lean/README.md

 # Lean Mechanization of Capture Calculus

-but we are not yet there.
-Currently it is no more than a MNF System F<:.

-The mechanization takes a de Bruijn indexed intrinsic term representation.

-Both preservation and progress are proven.
-With intrinsic terms we get preservation "for free" by definition from the reduction relation.
+Currently it contains the mechanization of both System F<: and System CC<:box.

+- `fsub/`, the System F<: type soundness proof.
+Intrinsically typed and de Bruijn indexed.
+- `CC/`, the proof for System CC<:box.
+It is de Bruijn indexed and extrinsically typed.
+  Main type soundness results (progress and preservation) are in `CC/Reduction/Safety.lean`.

+The next step is to mechanize the soundness theorems of the separation calculus.